 Refrigerate it for a few hours.
 Garnish with slivered almond and pistachios and serve chilled.

 Frequently Asked Questions

 The best part of making this dish from canned mango pulp is that you can enjoy it in any season.
 The canned pulp is generally of very good variety and mostly free of preservatives and added sugar.

 Make sure to check the information on the can and refrain from using the ones with added color or preservatives.

 To make it from canned mango pulp, use 1 cup of canned pulp for one cup of chopped mango and follow the remaining process exactly like it is.

-Let it rest for 15-20 minutes for the sugar to dissolve and then add milk to it and mix well.
+Let it rest for 15-20 minutes for the sugar to dissolve and mix again.
+Refrigerate and serve.

 Every year without fail, I freeze ripe and raw mangoes when they are in season.
 Then throughout the year, I have my supply of mangoes without depending on the canned pulp.

 You too can freeze the mango cut into cubes or pureed and enjoy them in various dishes.
 Making aamras from frozen pureed mango is the best way to use frozen fruit.
 Just grind the frozen mangoes with other ingredients and enjoy your aamras.